Are you looking to get a mortgage or refinance an existing loan? There are different options including banks, credit unions and non-bank lenders.

 loanDepot Rates and Fees

-Some important factors to consider when evaluation lenders are the rates and fees associated with borrowing money.
-This can add up to a significant chunk and make the difference between a good deal and a bad one.
+Important factors to consider when evaluation lenders are the rates and fees associated with borrowing money.
+This can add up to a significant chunk and be the difference between a good deal and a bad one.

 The type of loan program you qualify for is another factor in your mortgage or home equity loan rate.
 Loans through the VA or FHA program will have different rates and fees than ARMs or conventional ones.